The Fen Raft Spider Steering Group

 George Batchelor, Jim Armes and colleagues, voluntary wardens at SWT's Castle Marshes reserve, the first recipient site of a translocated population, helped in many ways.
 Their team released the test-tube-reared spiderlings introduced in 2010 and 2011, and helped with the early-stage monitoring of them.
 Even more critically though, they provided boundless enthusiasm for the introduction, from the first idea, to seeing nursery webs studding the Water Soldier on their ditches.

-Dave & Jeanne Hewitt, voluntary wardens for the Ludham - Potter Heigham Marshes National Nature reserve, have also been wonderfully enthusiastic hosts to a new population and have diligently monitored its establishment, aided more recently by Andy Beaumont.
+Jeanne Hewitt and her late husband Dave, voluntary wardens for the Ludham - Potter Heigham Marshes National Nature reserve, were also wonderfully enthusiastic hosts to a new population and have diligently monitored its establishment, aided more recently by Andy Beaumont.

 The Carlton Marshes Crew - too numerous to name them all but the volunteer team at Suffolk Wildlife Trust's Carlton Marshes reserve, guided by warden Ellen Shailes, have all been stars in delivering weekly counts of their translocated population.

 - Stephen Baillie, with enormous tolerance of its eccentric requirements, very kindly built and helps to maintain this website.